alexeyza/alexeyza.github.io/_posts/2018-01-08-teaching-information-visulization.markdown

 ## Inspirational People in the Field

+[Hadley Wickham](http://hadley.nz/) is a statistician from New Zealand who is currently Chief Scientist at RStudio.
+He has developed several notable and widely adopted R packages including [ggplot2](http://ggplot2.org/), plyr, dplyr, and reshape2.

+[David Robinson](http://varianceexplained.org/) is the Chief Data Scientist at DataCamp (previously a data scientist at Stack Overflow), and the co-author with [Julia Silge](https://juliasilge.com/) of the [tidytext package for R](https://github.com/juliasilge/tidytext).
+He writes an awesome blog on data analysis and visualization.

 [Giorgia Lupi](http://giorgialupi.com/) is an award winning information designer.
 I find her work to be inspirational and superb.
 I highly recommend her [TED talk](https://www.ted.com/talks/giorgia_lupi_how_we_can_find_ourselves_in_data).

 [Nadieh Bremer](https://www.visualcinnamon.com/) is an award-winning data visualization designer, with an interesting background as an astronomer and a data scientist.
 Interestingly, she has shared [a list of resources](https://www.visualcinnamon.com/resources/visualization-resources) and [a compilation of recommended books](https://www.visualcinnamon.com/resources/learning-data-visualization/books), with a short review and her thoughts on the usefulness of each book.
 If you wish to learn more about data visualization, I recommend checking it out.